 Assault and Battery Cases

-Buffington Law Firm’s experienced civil litigation assault and battery attorneys have successfully dealt with numerous Assault and Battery cases over the years.
+At Buffington Law Firm, the experienced civil litigation assault and battery attorneys have successfully dealt with numerous Assault and Battery cases over the years.
 While these cases differ from most of the other cases that we routinely handle, the trial and litigation skills that we have developed by handling other forms of civil disputes have enabled us to develop this area of law as a successful part of our practice.
-Our Firm has handled a variety of these cases — including bar fights, neighbor-neighbor altercations, and situations involving serious allegations of false imprisonment and physical duress.
+Our firm has handled a variety of these cases – including bar fights, neighbor-neighbor altercations, and situations involving serious allegations of false imprisonment and physical duress.

 Often the most effective way to deal with a situation in which Assault and/or Battery have occurred (and may occur again) is by means of a civil lawsuit.
 In a civil lawsuit the Plaintiff can seek injunctive relief (to prevent recurrence of the wrongful acts) as well as actual damages, damages for mental suffering, pain and suffering, and punitive damages.